DNA-and-Natural-Algorithms-Group/alhambra/README.md

 # Introduction

+Alhambra, formerly tilesetdesigner, is a package for designing DNA tile systems.

+This is the 2.0 prerelease, which is being built to support both SST and DX tiles, and the ability to extensibly add other motifs.

-Alhambra, formerly tilesetdesigner, is a package for designing DNA tile systems, currently focused on DX tiles.
-It uses stickydesign to create sticky end sequences, peppercompiler with spuriousSSM to create core sequences, and xgrow to simulate systems.
-It uses an extensible system for tileset design, and a flexible YAML format for describing the tilesets.
+For DX tiles, it uses stickydesign to create sticky end sequences, and peppercompiler with spuriousSSM to create core sequences.
+For SSTs, it will use DSD.
+It uses an extensible system for tileset design, and can flexibly take inputs of YAML or similar formats.

 # Installation

 Alhambra is designed to be installed as a Python package.
 To install the current (semi-)stable version from the Python Package Index, you can simply use

     pip install alhambra

-Alhambra is designed to work with Python 3, and may fail with Python 2.
+Alhambra 2 is designed to work with Python 3.9 or later.

 To install development versions, you can check out this github repository, and use `pip -e` or some other method for installing Python packages.
 Multiple